-Leo de Verzay exquisite packaging is part of its unique experience.
-A certified Swarovski crystal adorns each Cuvées.
+Leo de Verzay's exquisite packaging is part of its unique experience.
+A certified Swarovski crystal adorns each bottle.

 THE MAISON CHAUDRON

-The Chaudron family has been devoted for seven generations to the culture of vines and the elaboration of quality Champagne.
+For eight generations the Chaudron family has been devoted to the cultivation of vines and the elaboration of quality Champagne.

 The Chaudron family owns eighteen hectares of vines in villages classified 100% Premier Cru and 100% Grand Cru

-The Champagne Maison has started building its vineyard in 1820.
-Initially settled at the heart of the 100% Grand Cru village of Verzenay, they have extended their domain throughout several villages among Premier and Grand Cru of the Reims Mountain: Verzy, Verzenay, Vaudemange and Villers.
+The Champagne Maison started building its vineyard in 1820.
+He initially settled at the heart of the 100% Grand Cru village of Verzenay, and over the years extended their domain throughout several villages among Premier and Grand Cru of the Reims Mountain: Verzy, Verzenay, Vaudemange, and Villers.

-A team of full-time employees is dedicated in the culture and maintenance of the vineyard.
+A team of full-time employees is dedicated to the cultivation and maintenance of the vineyard.

-Vines are treated with products the less harmful possible for the environment, turning progressively toward a biodynamic culture.
+Vines are treated with environmentally friendly products, turning progressively toward a biodynamic culture.

 Leo de Verzay Champagnes are only made of wines coming from the first press.
 Leo de Verzay Cuvées have aged a minimum of four years in the bottle, and assembly wines from the best Chardonnays, Pinots Noirs and Pinots Meuniers, which have matured from five to nine years in barrels.
 These subtile blends give to Leo de Verzay a Champagne with a well balanced acidity and very fine bubbles.